-Elizabeth ‘Liz’ Holland grew up in State College, Pennsylvania where her dad worked for Penn State.
-Before moving to Pennsylvania, her family lived in Italy for 5 years.
+Elizabeth “Liz” Holland grew up in State College, Pennsylvania where her dad worked for Penn State.
+Before moving to Pennsylvania, her family lived in Italy for five years.
 Her family, especially her mom, learned so much about food and cooking in Italy, so food has always been a big part of Holland’s life!
 Living in a small town, she knew she wanted to leave Pennsylvania to go to university, so she attended Utah State University in Logan, Utah and received a bachelor’s degree in Biology.
 Holland’s dad is an ocean acoustician, and he instilled his passion for the ocean upon Holland at a very young age.
 She wanted to become a marine biologist to study ocean creatures and how acidification impacts them.
 Holland realized, though, her main passion was in creating a better and more sustainable world, and thought this end goal could be more readily accomplished through food and nutrition.

-Holland’s research with Dr. Tiffany Weir
+Research with Associate Professor Tiffany Weir

 Holland’s dream job would be to work for a company like WildType Foods (they grow sushi grade fish from cells), Beyond Meat, Impossible Foods, or any smaller company that is working on the issue of sustainable protein alternatives.
 Holland states, “working as a product developer for a company that aligns with my values would be incredible.
 Thinking about the future of food and technology is so exciting.
 On the horizon could be things like a steak made of shrimp!
 Or bacon that doesn’t require killing a pig?
 I would love to use my creativity to solve interesting problems like these.”

-Holland’s advice for students
+Advice for students

-Liz has been an exceptional employee for FSHN as she filled the role of social media content manager for FSHN’s Instagram account.
+Holland has been an exceptional employee for FSHN as she filled the role of social media content manager for FSHN’s Instagram account.